acmerobotics/road-runner-quickstart/CONTRIBUTING.md

 Make sure all files are added either by running `git add <filename>`

-Alternatively, run `git add .` to add all files
+Alternatively, run `git add .` to add all files.

 Once added, commit the files and add a descriptive message like so:

-`git commit -m "MESSAGE GOES HERE""`
+`git commit -m "MESSAGE GOES HERE"`

 Finally, push the commit upstream with the following command: